Do Amish pay taxes? How about, do Mennonites pay taxes? We'll look at the facts for if Amish pay income tax, property taxes, sales taxes, etc.

 The tax deadline is upon us, and I wanted to take this opportunity to shed some light on a very controversial topic to attempt to answer the question: do Amish pay taxes?

 Whether or not you agree with these functions is another topic all together.
 However, several of these government functions benefit everyone — Amish included — even though the Amish may not actually contribute to these benefits financially.
 The most obvious example is the building and maintaining of roads.
 The cost of this is paid for mainly through gas taxes, revenue from driver’s licenses, and money collected through tolls.
 While the Amish do not pay these consumption taxes, they do use roads and bridges to drive their horse and buggies on.

-In order to receive any of the tax exemptions I am about to discuss below, an Amish person must formally join the Old Order Amish church.
+Note: In order to receive any of the tax exemptions I am about to discuss below, an Amish person must formally join the Old Order Amish church.
 Amish join the church when they feel ready to do so, and in most cases this is in the late teen years.
 Once joining the church there is a form to be filled out that will make them eligible for certain tax exemptions.

 Do Amish Pay Taxes?
 Yes.

 The Amish pay income tax just like the rest of us Englishmen (that’s what they call Americans who are not Amish), and they also take any qualifying Child Tax Credits worth up to $1,000 per child.

 But let’s face it: most Amish families have upwards of 8+ children (how else can they run those large farms and family businesses?).

 The Amish pay income tax, just like the rest of us Englishmen.
 Click To Tweet